IOTechSystems/support-alarms-docs/tutorial/docs/routing-management.md

 ```

   ![View_Alarms_States](./images/12-View_Alarms_States.png)
-  please notice the routed field in the output window should be marked success and active field is true.
+  Please notice the routed field in the output window should be marked success and active field is true.

 - We should now have received a test email indicating the alarm has been triggered:
   ![View_MailTrap_Inbox](./images/13-View_MailTrap_Inbox.png)